GokavarapuNiharika/ETG-Inventory-Management-System/README.md

 ## Files

-**1. IMS.ipynb:** This Jupyter notebook contains the code to add, delete and purchase the products by using python 3 **2. products.json:** This file contains the inventory of all the products with details like name, quantity, price, category and expiry date.
+**1. IMS.ipynb:** This Jupyter notebook contains the code to add, delete and purchase the products by using the tool python 3.
+**2. products.json:** This file contains the inventory of all the products with details like name, quantity, price, category and expiry date.
 **3. update.json:** This file contains the updated inventory of the products after adding, deleting or purchasing a product from the original inventory.
 **4. sales.json:** This file contains the transaction details like Transaction ID, Name of the customer, products purchased, quantity and the total amount of purchase.